Crazykev/crawler/docs/firecrawl-api.md

 ## Implementation Architecture

 ### Priority and Approach
-**HIGHEST PRIORITY**: This Firecrawl-compatible API must be implemented before any Native API features.
+**HIGH PRIORITY**: This Firecrawl-compatible API must be implemented after CLI and before any Native API features.
 The implementation should:

 1. **Exact Specification Compliance**: Follow `groundtruth/firecrawl-openapi.json` exactly
 2. **SQLite Backend**: Use SQLite for all storage needs (sessions, results, cache)